How to Make Halloween Ghost Lights For Your Front Porch

 - Spray adhesive

-- White sheets (not sure of the size, but make sure it’s wide enough, perhaps 5-ft, to cover the entire tomato cage).
+- White sheet or white plastic tablecloth from the Dollar Store (not sure of the size, but it will depend how tall your tomato cages are.
+Just make sure it cover the entire tomato cage).

 STEP 1: Turn the tomato cage upside down.